I may get paid commission for purchases made after clicking a link in this post.

 Because it’s a legal requirement!

-If you earn any money from your blog (or even get freebies), you need to start tracking your blogging income and expenses because it is a legal requirement.
-From the moment you earn your first pound (or dollar… or euro…), you must register as self-employed and file a tax return every year.
-In that tax return you will be required to declare all your income from blogging and your expenses.
+If you earn money from your blog (or even get freebies), you need track and keep records of your blogging income and expenses because it is a legal requirement to do so.
+You will also need to register as self-employed and file a tax return every year.
+In that tax return you will be required to declare all your income from blogging and your blogging-related expenses.
 In the UK you will be required to pay tax on your blogging profits and national insurance.
 (In other countries you may be required to pay other taxes as well.)

 It is important that you declare ALL your income (including freebies) AND your expenses.
 If you fail to declare some (or all) of your income you are guilty of tax fraud.
 So, keeping fully on top of your blogging INCOME is vital so that you don’t accidentally commit a crime!